-This BLOG On Tips On What To Do After Mortgage Denial By Underwriter Was UPDATED On June 21, 2017
+This BLOG On Mortgage Denial By Underwriter And How To Take Next Steps Was UPDATED On December 5th, 2018

 There should be no mortgage denial if the borrower was properly qualified for a home loan.
-Mortgage borrowers need to be very cautious with their finances and credit during the mortgage loan approval process and not bounce checks or apply for credit.
+Borrowers need to be very cautious with their finances and credit during the mortgage loan approval process and not bounce checks or apply for credit.

 Loan officers should do the following prior to issuing a pre-approval letter:

 - Make sure the mortgage loan application, commonly known as the 1003, is accurate and complete